Fast approximate estimation of conditional Shapley values when using a linear explainer: Methodology and computational algorithms

+We have proposed three new methods, the Diagonal correction method, the Projection method and the Exact transformation method.
+We have collected all the constraints in the matrix $\mathcal{\bm A}$ and by careful construction of the joint precision matrix, we can obtain either approximate (the first two methods) or exact estimates (the last method) of the regression coefficients for all submodels of a linear model.

+In Algorithm \ref{alg:DiagonalAlgorithm} we outline the code for the estimation of coefficients using the Diagonal correction method.
+In Algorithm \ref{alg:ProjectionAlgorithm} we provide the pseudo-code for the Projection method and in Algorithm \ref{alg:ExactAlgorithm} we provide the pseudo-code for the Exact transformation method.

-where $\bm m = \bm X^T\bm y$ and $\bm Q_s=\bm X^t\bm X+\bm D/\varepsilon$ This becomes the correcting equations in our setting with a multivariate linear regression model.
-It should be clear to the reader that we do \textit{not} calculate the inverse of $\bm X^T \bm X+ \bm D/\varepsilon$, but instead calculate the Cholesky decomposition of this matrix and solve the corresponding linear system of equations.
-However, instead of solving each such system iteratively, we estimate all/several of the system of equations jointly, as outlined in Algorithm \ref{alg:MainAlgorithm}.
+Note that we do \textit{not} calculate the inverse of e.g. $\bm X^T \bm X+ \bm A^T\bm A\kappa$, but instead calculate the Cholesky decomposition of this matrix and solve the corresponding linear system of equations.
+However, instead of solving each such system iteratively, we estimate all/several of the systems of equations jointly, as outlined in Algorithm \ref{alg:DiagonalAlgorithm}.
+This also holds for the other algorithms.
+We do not perform matrix inversions, but perform Cholesky factorizations for \textit{very} sparse matrices.

-If our goal was to estimate a regression model with only one feature, we would be better off by estimating that model and not by correcting the larger model.
+If our goal is to estimate a regression model with only one feature, we are better off by estimating that model and not by correcting the larger model.
 However, if we want to fit many models, the bookkeeping of coefficients becomes more tedious and time consuming.
 Also, normally, the precision matrix $\bm Q$ is not too big.
 In space-time models the joint precision matrix with main and interaction effects $\bm Q$ can have dimensions 10 000 by 10 000.
-In our setting, typically $p$ is in the range between 10 and 20, so that $\bm Q$ is small, even if some of the covariates are categorical with several categories.
+In our setting, typically $p$ is in the range between 10 and 20, so that $\bm Q$ is small in dimension, even if some of the covariates are categorical with several categories.
 This means a joint precision matrix, where several independent models are considered jointly, is very sparse.

-We implement the code in an R-script \citep{R_language} using native R functions and functions mainly from the Matrix \citep{MatrixBates} package for sparse matrix algebra.
-We also re-use some R-functions already implemented in \cite{kernelshap}.We not make a new R-package suited for constructing the matrices.
+We implement the code in a R-script \citep{R_language} using native R functions and functions mainly from the Matrix \citep{MatrixBates} package for sparse matrix algebra.
+We use default BLAS (Basic Linear Algebra Subprograms), so that we do not perform any parallel computations with our methods.
+In comparison, shapr uses the future package to obtain parallelism.
+We also re-use some R-functions already implemented in \cite{kernelshap}.
+We do not make a new R-package suited for constructing the matrices.